Dogs General Health

 In Perth, hundreds of dogs are put down each week and about 20,000-30,000 dogs are destroyed each year.
 Many more are dumped in areas where their likely fate is death by accident, starvation, disease, or from predators.
 The numbers escalate over the Christmas and Easter periods.

 It is reported that the biggest behavioural effect of sterilisation is the huge reduction in roaming, especially of male dogs.
-Any reduction in straying dogs has a significant public benefit.
+Any reduction in stray dogs has a significant public benefit.

-Sterilisation eliminates health problems later in life like prostate enlargement in dogs and infection and cysts of the uterus in bitches.
+Sterilisation eliminates health problems later in life such as prostate enlargement and infection in dogs.
+It eliminates the risk of ovarian cysts and uterine infection (pyometra) in bitches.

 It stops her from coming on heat